FREQUENTLY ASKED SKYDIVING QUESTIONS

 Accelerated Freefall (AFF) is more for those who are fairly certain that they really want to learn all they can about skydiving and are inclined to think they will want to continue to learn more about the sport.

-On weekdays the Manifest Office opens at 9:00 A.M. and closes at 5:00 P.M.
-On Weekends the Manifest office opens at 8:00 A.M and closes at 5:00 P.M.
+On weekdays the manifest office opens at 9:00 A.M. and closes at 5:00 P.M.
+On weekends the manifest office opens at 8:00 A.M and closes at 5:00 P.M. (or whenever jumping is done for the day).

 Generally speaking, weather and crowds permitting, your skydive can generally be completed in about 2 hours.
 Our manifest staff works hard to schedule your skydive with a minimum of time spent on the ground.
 It is, however, a good idea to budget additional time to take into account any delays that might result from temporary weather conditions that delay our flights making precise schedules more difficult to maintain, resulting in extending your wait time.
-You will enjoy any free time on the ground watching other tandem skydivers completing their skydive as well as watching various skydives performed by licensed skydivers.
+You can enjoy any free time on the ground watching other tandem skydivers completing their skydive as well as watching various skydives performed by licensed skydivers.

 Our Tandem Instructors will explain everything about tandem skydiving.
 They will tell you about the equipment that is used and how it will function during your skydive.
 They will also give you instruction concerning how the two of you will exit the aircraft for your skydive.
 You’ll also get some tips on things you can do to enjoy your skydive experience.
 If you chose to have video and still photographs taken during the skydive you’ll learn where the videographer will be during the skydive and be reminded to “smile for the camera”.
 The smiling part will come naturally!